ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - Gateway owner-identity public key pair: This is the key-pair that identifies the owner (e.g. legal entity) who is the legal owner of a gateway.

+This document assumes that the relevant X.509 certificates are associated with these keys.
+However, the mechanisms to obtain X.509 certificates is outside the scope of this specification.

 # SATP Message Format, identifiers and Descriptors

 {: #satp-messages-identifiers}